 It’s also a smart idea to gather together your official business documents – business licenses and so on – and digitalise them.

 You’ve now reached the halfway point of the One Year Exit Plan!
-While it’s great that you’ve made it this far, there’s still work to be done.
+Congratulations on your progress, but there is still much to do.

 Now that you’re at the halfway point, it’s time to find out the current value of your business, and you can use a QLB advisor for this purpose.
 If it turns out that your profits and revenues are actually down, you need to find out why as soon as possible.
 It’s never too late to reverse revenues and profits, but at this stage, it’s a lot more ideal if they’re heading in an upwards trajectory or, at the very least, they’re stable.

 Then, check back in with the SEO consultant you hired during the second quarter to see how your digital marketing is looking at the moment.
 It’s unlikely that any changes you made last time around have had a hugely positive impact just yet.
-What’s more important is that you cleaned up any major errors that were spotted, such as – for example – broken links.
+What’s more important is that you took care of any big mistakes that were found, like broken links.

 We also recommend that you identify any redundant job roles during the third quarter of the One Year Exit Plan.
 Ideally, you want to sell a lean business, so cutting any unnecessary job roles is fundamental to your exit plan.

 Contact your vendors, too, and ask them if they’ll be making any big changes over the next few months.
 This could include new product lines, a policy amendment or even price changes.
 You’ll need to know exactly what these are a few months before you put your business up for sale because they could easily make or break any deal you put in place with a prospective buyer.